Skip to content

 This is optional — the smoke flow above does not need it.

-Step 4 — One-shot prompts via a CellProfile
+Step 3 — One-shot prompts via a CellBlueprint

-For "fire one prompt, tear the cell down on exit" jobs, install the example profile and drive it with kuke run -p.
-A CellProfile is a per-user reusable cell template loaded from $HOME/.kuke/profiles.d/<name>.yaml (or $KUKE_PROFILES_DIR).
+For "fire one prompt, tear the cell down on exit" jobs, apply the example blueprint to the daemon and drive it with kuke run --from-blueprint.
+A CellBlueprint is a daemon-stored, scoped cell template.

 Run it: